datopian/hiring/README.md

 ## We're hiring!

 Passionate about data?
 If you want to be part of building the next generation of open source tooling for open data management systems, we’d love to hear from you!
+Please make sure you incluede and up to date and complete CV with your application

 Engineering positions: